Lemongrass Fiesta (Post 1986)

 When life gives you lemons, make lemongrass.

 Everybody acutely remembers the soaring energy and gasoline costs in 2007 and 2008.
-This made things extremely difficult for the Homer Laughlin China Company, which needs a robust supply of natural gas to fire the kilns that bake their china products.
+This made things extremely difficult for the HLC, which needs a robust supply of natural gas to fire the kilns that bake their china products.
 Fortunately, the recession brought relief with lower energy costs.
 And in 2009, many people have economized by cooking more at home, instead of eating out at restaurants.

-This has been good for Homer Laughlin, possibly the only U.S. dinnerware company still mass producing its products within our borders.
-Its market positioning and established branding have resulted in department stores like Macy's and Dillard's selling more Fiesta than they have in years.
-2008's chocolate color has been a strong seller, and the company clearly hopes that lemongrass continues the trend.
+This has been good for the company, possibly the only U.S. dinnerware firm still mass producing its products within our borders.
+Its market positioning and established branding have resulted in department stores like Macy’s and Dillard’s selling more Fiesta than they have in years.
+2008’s chocolate color is a strong seller, and the company clearly hopes that lemongrass continues the sales trend.